VIPULNARESHBHOIR/122_Team-MruVi-Coders_Hackover3.0/README.md

 the main enjoyable thing is that , we will use a pyttsx3 module to speak a word which is corrected & to speak the Score.
 This is basic idea of our game.

+The Future & basic Importance of this game are that:
+1.To develop basic English skills & Grammer Knowledge.
+2.To avoid spelling mistake for words.
+3.To learn new English Words.

 THANK YOU !